ogiogiovictor/Code-Refactor/README.md

 ## To get a local copy up and running follow these simple example steps.
 - Clone the Repo @ https://github.com/ogiogiovictor/Code-Refactor.git
 - Open the PostController to see the implementation
+- Make sure you open the pull request to see my comment @ https://github.com/ogiogiovictor/Code-Refactor/pull/1
+- Switch to the feature branch and download from it since i am yet to merge to main develop
+- Once i get your comment and recommendation it can be re-implemented and merged.

 ```